stalela/stalela-docs/docs/10-components/compliance-screening.md

 # Compliance Screening Service

-The **Compliance Screening Service** protects Storo by screening entities (payer, payee) against sanctions and risk lists before transfers are submitted to rails.
+The **Compliance Screening Service** protects Stalela by screening entities (payer, payee) against sanctions and risk lists before transfers are submitted to rails.
 It ensures **fast, local allow/deny decisions** and continuous re-screening as lists update.

 ---